yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     **Azure Network Watcher and Azure Automation**

-    To monitor the status of their VPN Gateway and other network health Contoso should enable Azure Network Watcher.
+    To monitor the status of their VPN Gateway and other network health, Contoso should enable Azure Network Watcher.
 Network watcher can monitor the status of their VPN Gateway, and an Azure Automation runbook could be scheduled to check the status and report on issues.

 ## Checklist of preferred objection handling